visualizingthefuture/visualizingthefuture.github.io/_posts/draft_september_22_update.md

     * Thanks for the Graph Commons recommendation!
 1. we are talking about data visualization, what specific data do you need to visualize and why?
     * That really varies!
 I think every workshop might need slightly different data to visualize.

+## Save the Date

+We have two more public conversations on visualization in libraries scheduled.
+Our new Viz and Tell series will be a way for the library visualization community to meet semi-regularly to focus attention on specific topics.

+**October Viz and Tell**
+Topic: Teaching Data Viz in Libraries
+Date: Tuesday, October 20
+Time: 2pm Eastern / 1pm Central / 11am Pacific

+**November Viz and Tell**
+Topic: Visualization in Library Assessment
+Date: Tuesday, November 17
+Time: 2pm Eastern / 1pm Central / 11am Pacific

+Registration details forthcoming.
+Look for a post here an in a few weeks and an announcement on our [mailing list](http://eepurl.com/gzlFyH).